Gratitude at Work

 “They’ll become prideful, demand more pay.”
 Maybe or maybe not.
-However, if your organization is doing well and you have a staff, realize that without them you wouldn’t be as effective, efficient, and profitable.
+However, if your organization is doing well and has a staff, realize that you wouldn’t be as effective, efficient, and profitable without them.
 If someone is performing well, absolutely, unequivocally express gratitude.
 And if work life is made easier because of his or her contributions, a pay raise also be a worthwhile investment.

 60% of workers would take half the pay for a job they love (Source: Lexington Law)

 Gratitude should also be expressed to the audiences you serve––donors, members, clients, and customers.
 Ensure your organization does something beyond the “ask.”
 A thank you after the ask is expected and, most likely, is an automated reply––“thank you” for your purchase, contribution, subscription, or patronage.
 A gesture of gratitude that’s unexpected, however, is much more memorable, special.
 Recognize that monies received could have been spent with a competitor or in any number of other ways, but they choose to spend it on something your organization offered.